Mary of Egypt: Life

-Approximately one year before her death, she recounted her life to Saint Zosimas of Palestine, who encountered her in the desert.
+Approximately one year before her death, she recounted her life to Zosimas of Palestine, who encountered her in the desert.
 When he unexpectedly met her in the desert, she was completely naked and almost unrecognizable as human.
 She asked Zosimas to toss her his mantle to cover herself with, and then she narrated her life's story to him.
 She asked him to meet her at the banks of the Jordan on Holy Thursday of the following year, and to bring her Holy Communion.
 When he fulfilled her wish, she crossed the river to get to him by walking on the water, and received Holy Communion, telling him to meet her again in the desert the following Lent.

 The next year, Zosimas went to the same spot where he first met her, some twenty days' journey from his monastery.
 There, he found her lying dead; an inscription written in the sand next to her head stated that she had died the very night he had given her Communion, her incorrupt body miraculously transported to that spot.
 He buried her body with the assistance of a passing lion.
-On returning to his monastery, he related her life story to the other brethren, and it was preserved among them as oral tradition until it was written down by Saint Sophronius.
+On returning to his monastery, he related her life story to the other brethren, and it was preserved among them as oral tradition until it was written down by Sophronius.

 Date of death

-There is disagreement among various sources regarding the dates of Saint Mary's life.
+There is disagreement among various sources regarding the dates of Mary's life.
 Some scholars doubt her existence, on the grounds of the similarity of her Vita to the stories of other "desert mothers": "[I]t is impossible to provide a chronology for the life of Mary, or even to establish her historicity."
 The dates given above correspond to those in the Catholic Encyclopedia.
 The Bollandists place her death in 421, or 530 (see Prolog from Ohrid, 1 April).
 The only clue given in her Vita is the fact that the day of her repose was 1 April, which is stated to be Holy Thursday, meaning that Easter fell on 4 April that year.

-Religious commemoration
+Veneration

+Iconography

-In iconography, Saint Mary of Egypt is depicted as a deeply tanned, emaciated old woman with unkempt gray hair, either naked or covered by the mantle she borrowed from Zosimas.
+In iconography, Mary of Egypt is depicted covered by her long hair or by the mantle she borrowed from Zosimas.
 She is often shown with the three loaves of bread she bought before her final journey into the desert.
+Depictions in Russian and Greek icons preserved the tradition of depicting Mary of Egypt as gaunt and emaciated, but artists of Western Europe often conflated Mary of Egypt with Mary Magdalene and produced depictions that combined features of the two.